 Natural weapons function differently in how they are present on the creature's body.
 Having one claw weapon does not mean the creature only has one claw; it means the creature has enough claws to make all the attacks it needs with that weapon.
-As such, a creature cannot have more than one of a natural weapon. creatures can make attacks with multiple natural weapons as normal as long as they have multiple different natural weapons.
-For instance, a hydralisk can attack with both scything claws and ripping fangs; however it suffers all normal penalties for dual wielding, and gains normal benefits from dual-wielding talents.
+Having multiples of a natural weapon usually means they have enough of those to make dual-wielding attacks with the weapon.
+For instance, a deathclaw can attack with both claws and a bite; however, it suffers all normal penalties for dual wielding, and gains normal benefits from dual-wielding perks.